Cello Concerto No. 1 (Shostakovich): I. Allegretto

-The second, third and fourth movements are played continuously.
+II.
+Moderato

 The second movement is initially elegiac in tone.
 The string section begins with a quiet theme that is never played by the solo cello.
 The horn answers and the solo cello begins a new theme.
 The orchestra plays it after and the first theme is played again.
 The cello plays its second theme, which progressively becomes more agitated, building to a climax in bar 148.
 This is immediately followed by the first theme played loudly.
 The solo cello plays its first melody in artificial harmonics with answers by the celesta, which leads into the cadenza.
 The second movement is the only movement with no reference to the opening motive of the first movement.

+III.
+Cadenza (attacca)

 The cadenza stands as a movement in itself.
 It begins by developing the material from the cello's second theme of the second movement, twice broken by a series of slow pizzicato chords.
 After the second time this is repeated, the cello's first theme of the second movement is played in an altered form.
 After the third time the chords are repeated, a continual accelerando passes through allegretto and allegro sections to a piu mosso section.
 These sections are frequented by the first movement motive.
 The piu mosso section features fast ascending and descending scales.